sparc-camp/sparc-camp.github.io/content/projects.md

 nav_order: 2
 ---

-On the side, SPARC sponsors projects with high impact potential.
+On the side, SPARC sponsors alumni-organized projects with high impact potential.
 Below are some of the projects we’ve sponsored.

 ### Hack Lodge